jpegleg/rocky-bastard/README.md

 ## The Rocky Linux server configuration

-There is Anisble and shell script for the configurations.
+There is shell script for the configurations.
+Ansible was originally planned, but there were too many potential complications with FIPS compatibility, so Ansible was removed.

 More will be added to these aspects soon!

 ## The monolith template